Modern veterinarians serve the needs of the public in many significant ways:

 Students intending to apply for admission to the College of Veterinary Medicine should plan to complete a bachelor’s degree.
 However, outstanding students may be admitted after three years of preprofessional coursework.

 Sequencing of preprofessional coursework should be planned carefully, preferably under the guidance of preprofessional advisors.
-The Office for Students and Instruction welcomes inquiries of a general nature, but semester-by-semester course scheduling should be monitored by the college offering the bachelor’s degree.
+The Office for Academic and Student Affairs welcomes inquiries of a general nature, but semester-by-semester course scheduling should be monitored by the college offering the bachelor’s degree.

 Credit for Advanced International Certificate of Education (AICE), Advanced Placement (AP), International Baccalaureate (IB) or College Level Examination Programs (CLEP) is acceptable at the level identified in the academic advising section of this catalog.

-Student selection for the College of Veterinary Medicine will be made by the dean based on recommendation of the Faculty Committee on Admissions using the following criteria as the basis for selection:
+Student selection for the College of Veterinary Medicine will be made by the dean based on recommendation of the College Admissions Committee using the following criteria as the basis for selection:

 - Academic Performance